 Having a chronic degenerative condition comes with more challenges than the day-to-day impact of the symptoms.
 It can feel like your path and dreams are taken from you, that you have to reset your expectations, resigned to giving up control and accepting your role as a passenger to the progression and inevitability of the disease.
 This feeling is perhaps the most destructive “symptom” of them all.
 I know this feeling, but increasingly I’ve found ways to climb back into the driver seat.

 The foundation of this has been improving my understanding of Pompe disease so that I can take a more active role in my strategy to work with my body to address it.
 In addition to this, finding ways to advocate by sharing my experience and views toward being a part of the change I’d like to see has been an important part of finding my hope again.
-And an opportunity to do just that with MDA is coming up: a Pompe patient-focused drug development (PFDD) meeting with the Food and Drug Administration (FDA) scheduled on March 9, 2020.
+And an opportunity to do just that with MDA is coming up: a virtual Pompe patient-focused drug development (PFDD) meeting with the Food and Drug Administration (FDA) scheduled for July 13, 2020.

 Why meet with the FDA?